 Preparing for Dementia Care

-As you discuss the future, we recommend creating a long-term care plan that encompasses the points covered in our post, How to Sensitively Manage the In-Between Stages of Aging.
+As you discuss the future, we recommend creating a long-term care plan.
 You’ll also want to create a financial plan that accommodates both short and long-term memory care costs.

 We recommend speaking to a financial planner to learn the different ways to plan for long-term care costs.
 Later in this post, we’ll share some general estimates for the in-home dementia care costs compared to other options like memory care facilities.